 This Form 10-K contains forward-looking statements that are based on our management's beliefs and assumptions and on information currently available to our management.
 The forward-looking statements are contained principally in the sections entitled "Business," "Risk factors," and "Management's discussion and analysis of financial condition and results of operations."
-Forward-looking statements include information concerning our possible or assumed future results of operations, business strategies, financing plans, competitive position, industry environment, potential growth opportunities, and the effects of competition.
+Forward-looking statements include information concerning our possible or assumed future results of operations, cash flow, sources of revenue, operating and other expenses, unit sales, business strategies, expansion of our business, financing plans, competitive position, industry environment, potential growth opportunities, and the effects of competition.
 Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts, "projects," "should," "will," "would," or similar expressions and the negatives of those terms.